puppetlabs/design-system/packages/react-components/source/react/library/content/Content.md

 ## Overview

 The `Content` component allows you to place formatted text within your application.
 This provides a reasonable default for text formatting in text-heavy pages, such as documentation, legal documents, and inline help.

-_Styling is limited to elements available in markdown._
+_Note: Styling is limited to elements available in markdown._

 ## Basic Use

-The `Content` component is simply used as a wrapper for your content.
+The `Content` component is a wrapper for simple HTML content, which provides default styling for common elements like text, links, headers, lists, code, blockquotes, tables, and images when semantically tagged (i.e. features in Markdown).

 ### Example #1

-Here, `Content` provides default styling for headers, lists, and blockquotes when semantically tagged.

 ```jsx
 <Content>